liufengting/FTImageViewer/README.md

 ## License

-FTPopOverMenu is available under the MIT license.
+FTImageViewer is available under the MIT license.
 See the LICENSE file for more info.